benw25/fab-discord-bot/README.md

 # TODO:

+- Add in an "open" bet, where any1 can accept
 - Check to see if max balance will be violated or not
 - Update pins in appropriate channels